 “Great customer service.
 Sarita was very professional and helpful.
 Pest Brothers are very knowledgeable; they know what they are doing.
 Fantastic service, highly recommend.
 Thanks for helping me protect my garden from those pesky millipedes!”

-Whether you’re looking for millipedes control near me or need help with a larger infestation, Pest Brothers has the expertise and tools to handle your pest control needs.
-We provide thorough inspections and treatments to ensure your garden stays safe and healthy all year long.
+Whether you’re looking for millipede control or need help with a larger infestation, Pest Brothers has the expertise and tools to handle your Kendall pest control needs.
+We provide thorough inspections and treatments to ensure your garden stays safe and healthy year-round.

 Conclusion